Header image

 Gold Coast Health

-Mind the Gap: Who Needs a Specialist Palliative Care Pharmacist at home?
-Patient and Carer Analysis from the PSA National Palliative Care Project – Gold Coast HHS Service Model Pilot
+Who Needs a Specialist Palliative Care Pharmacist at home?
+Closing the Community Care Gap.
+Patient and Carer Analysis from the PSA Gold Coast HHS Service Model Pilot

 Biography

-I have been a part of the Gold Coast Specialist Palliative Care team since 2011 and have extensive experience in palliative care both in the UK and Australia.
-I am passionate about supporting patients and their families to achieve the best care possible through the optimisation of medications for management of their symptoms.
-My focus is on resource development and education as well as driving new service initiatives to develop the service now and into the future.
-I am currently involved in the PSA National Palliative Care project as one of six pilot sites across Australia providing specialist support to patients and their families in the community.
+Lorna has been a member of the Gold Coast Specialist Palliative Care team since 2011 and brings extensive experience in palliative care across both the UK and Australia.
+She is passionate about supporting patients and their families to achieve the best possible care through the optimisation of medications for symptom management.
+Her focus includes resource development, education, and driving new service initiatives to support the growth of palliative care services now and into the future.
+Lorna is also currently involved in the PSA National Palliative Care Project as part of one of six pilot sites across Australia, providing specialist support to patients and their families in the community.

 Agenda Item Image